 Not considering carat weights, select diamonds that are more than just “very good” in terms of cut grade.
 This makes the diamond look bigger than it is.
 If you pick diamonds with a large carat weight that are poorly cut, they will appear small.

 In simple terms, it is wrong to choose a diamond ring based on its carat weight only.
 It would be better if you look at the cut first since it carries more of the diamond’s beauty than a carat, clarity, or color.
-Go to online stores like Blue Nile and James Allen and compare their diamonds based on carat weights and cut grades.
+Go to online stores like Blue Nile and James Allen and compare their diamonds based on carat weights, cut grades or other jewelry scales.

 Large diamond carats are the thing for you if you like to show off.
 However, relying on size only will not give you the best quality diamond ring.
 Buy diamonds basing on brilliance and sparkle, this way you know between cut, carat, color, and clarity, which comes first.